XOOMAR

 The call itself deserved scrutiny.
 Balogun was sent off in the 64th minute of the U.S. team’s 2-0 win over Bosnia-Herzegovina in San Francisco after a foul on defender Tarik Muharemovic.
 FIFA later suspended the striker’s one-match ban for a probationary period of one year, meaning he could play against Belgium in the last 16.

-But Trump’s intervention changed the story.
+But Trump’s FIFA intervention changed the story.
 A disputed officiating decision became a test of whether political access can bend soccer process.
 That’s exactly the kind of shadow Team USA doesn’t need before a knockout match.

 Trump’s attack on the Balogun red card referee drags Team USA into a fight it doesn’t need